-Schedule 7 - Schedule of Fees
+Schedule of Fees

-Proposed Schedule of Fees All fees are exclusive of GST.
-Standard Application Fee For routine authority applications: \$0.00 Other Functions or Services Authority applications that are not routine and require technical investigation (e.g. engineering design and/or surveying and site visits) will be recovered at the actual and reasonable costs.
+All fees are GST inclusive

+Standard application fee Written authority applications \$0.00 Other functions or services Written authorities that are not routine and require technical investigation (e.g. engineering design, advice, surveying and/ or site visits) will be charged at rates set under the Council's LTP.